ut-issl/s2e-documents/General/HowToCompileWithVisualStudio.md

     - Setting file for VS to use CMake
   - Other CMakeLists.txt in subdirectories

-## 2. The flow of build and execute in Visual Studio
+## 2. The flow of building and execution in Visual Studio
 1. Launch VS 2019

-2. Select `CMakeLists.txt` you want to use
+2. Select `./CMakeLists.txt` for the S2E
    - Files/Open/CMake

 3. Build the CMake file
-   - Select `CMakeLists.txt` with right-clicking, and
+   - Select `CMakeLists.txt` with right-clicking, and build

 4. Check errors

 5. Run the program
-   - Users can use a `breakpoint` similar with normal `sln` file based projects.
+   - Users can use a `breakpoint` similar to normal `sln` file based projects.
    ![](./figs/CMake_run.jpg)

 6. Check log files